Virudhaka – Guardians King of the South

 Dimensions in cm WxHxD: 34 x 48

-The group of four lokapalas catch the eye of every visitor to a Tibetan temple.
-They are always painted on the outside of the sanctuary, often on the walls to either side of the main gate.
-Quite terrifying in their martial appearance, they strictly guard the entrance to the holy place.
+The group of four Lokapalas are traditionally painted on the entrance walls of Tibetan temples, on both sides of the gates.
+Quite terrifying in their martial appearance, they strictly guard the entrance to the holy places.